kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 The classes also have same [three level fallback system](#fallback-and-defaults) as ["Car settings"](#car-settings).
 Base data is provided for ACC and AMS2 to match in game class colors and for R3E to match class groups.

-#### Replace with
+#### Properties

+***Color***

+: Each color has background and text part which are also shown in a little preview box.
+    Background color is exported simply as `Color`, for example `Car.Class.Color`.
+    Text color is exported as `Car.Class.TextColor`.

+    If this property is disabled then SimHub's class colors will be used.
+    You can change them from the "Car settings" item on the left menu (not to be confused with this plugins "Car settings" menu).

+    If the base data is not available then the plugin default is to disable this property and use SimHub provided colors.

+***Short name***

+: Some full class names can be rather long and in many leaderboards there is not enough space to actually show the full class name.
+    This option allows to specify an alternative.

+    If the base data is not available then the plugin default is the full class name.

+    Note that this property cannot be disabled since SimHub itself doesn't provide an alternative class name.

+***Replace with***

-If this option is set all cars that belong to the original class are shown in the `replace with` class.
+: If this option is set all cars that belong to the original class are shown in the `replace with` class.
-This can be useful in few cases.
+    This can be useful in a few cases.

     1. It allows to combine classes.

         For example in R3E the game provided classes are very specific and even in game itself they are combined together.
         For example "DTM 2023" and "GTR 3" are both GT3 cars and are grouped together.
         Thus "DTM 2023" class' `replace with` property should probably be set to "GTR 3".

         Similarly in AMS2 "GT3" and "GT3_gen2" are both "GT3" cars and in ACC "ST22" and "CHL" cars are also "GT2" cars.

         The plugin provides these replacement with base data to match in game classes.
         If you want you can disable all of replacements from "Disable" -> "Disable all "replace with" values" menu item.

     2. It allows to replace a given class with another without having to go through all the cars and change all of their classes.

         This method also has the benefit that any new car that is listed as "old class" by the game, will automatically use the new class.
         If that is not desired, one could always change the car classes individually from the ["Car settings"](#car-settings) menu.

     3. It allows to rename classes.

         First step is to duplicate the class you want to rename (from the blue `Duplicate` button).
         Second is to set `replace with` property on the original class to the new class.

+        To easily revert back to the old state reset or disable the `replace with` property on the old class.

+    If the base data is not available then the plugin default is to disable `replace with`.

 ## Misc colors